-- Review the approved application to determine activities allowed categorized by G-Codes - 2.
-Select a sample of transactions charged to approved G-codes and perform procedures to verify that: - a.
-Activities were allowable. - Individual transactions were properly classified and accumulated into the activity.
+Review the approved application to determine activities allowed categorized by M-Codes

-B. ALLOWABLE COSTS/COST PRINCIPLES
+- 2. Select a sample of transactions charged to approved M-Codes and perform procedures to verify that: - a.
+Activities were allowable. - b.
+Individual transactions were properly classified and accumulated into the activity. - B. ALLOWABLE COSTS/COST PRINCIPLES